-Lands' End remains committed to our brand strategy which is grounded in bringing the quality, value and service that we are known for, to a broader customer base that has a passion for living a life doing what matters most to them.
-We remain focused on our customers by featuring our unconditional return policy of Guaranteed.
-Period.® The Lands' End guarantee reads: "If you're not satisfied with any item, simply return it to us at any time for an exchange or refund of its purchase price."
+Lands' End remains committed to our brand strategy which is grounded in bringing the quality, value and service that we are known for, to a broader customer base that has a passion for living a life, doing what matters most to them.
+We remain focused on delivering uncompromising customer service and stand by our return policy of Guaranteed.
+Period.®.
 We continue to focus on the following core strategies for the future of Lands' End:

-- Product and Merchandising: creating a merchandise architecture to enhance our current offering and also appeal to a broader customer base by rationalizing the current assortment to make offerings both timely and timeless to existing customers, and creating new assortments to strategically capitalize on high-margin categories and developing tailored fits for diverse body shapes. - Brand and Marketing: while maintaining a consistent overall spend amount, we will be more efficient enabling us to invest in initiatives that we believe will yield benefits over the long term and amplify brand awareness by leveraging the brand DNA, improving creative ways of engaging customers in order to expand our customer base and influence credibility and relevance. - Operations and Technology: improved web technology to support higher conversion rates and leveraging information technology as an innovation enabler to establish strong operations and increase productivity within each department while maintaining our high standards of quality, value and service. - Distribution: expanding and adapting distribution strategies to achieve an optimal blend of retail, online and other channels to seize market opportunities and grow top-line and profitability across channels. - Talent: continue long-term investment in human capital management to achieve a flexible organization that can face any challenge.
+- Product and Merchandising: creating a merchandise architecture to enhance our current offering and also appeal to a broader customer base with a focus on building product that appeals to our core customer base, but is also innovative and exciting.
+Building on the strength of our high-margin categories we will develop product extensions that are natural to our heritage and are strategically valuable for the acquisition of new customers. - Brand and Marketing: while maintaining a consistent overall spend amount, we will be more efficient, focusing primarily on working medias, while also enabling us to test initiatives that we believe may yield benefits over the long term to identify creative ways of engaging customers in order to expand our customer base and influence credibility and relevance, without negatively impacting the experience of our current loyal customers. - Operations and Technology: improved web technology to support higher conversion rates and leveraging information technology as an innovation enabler to establish strong operations and increase productivity within each department while maintaining our high standards of quality, value and service. - Distribution: adapting and creating distribution strategies to achieve an optimal blend of retail, online and other channels.
+Prepared to capitalize on market opportunities and grow top-line and profitability across channels. - Talent: continue investment in human capital management to achieve a first class organization that is poised to drive growth.